 First comes love, then comes marriage.
 Next comes a wedding registry full of your favorite Mid Century Modern-style must haves.
-This March, we’re curating some of our favorite items that will help the happy couple build a life together.
+We’re curating some of our favorite items that will help the happy couple build a life together.

 Classic choices like wine glasses and china sets can be found here, albeit in their mod-ified forms.
 But we think you really should pay attention to some of the “pie in the sky” choices: Funky appliances or non-essential pieces you would love (and your family would love to buy for you).
 And don’t worry—we’ve covered the whole gamut of price ranges, so everyone from Mother of the Bride to Mother’s Cousin’s Daughter’s Best Friend has something they can contribute to your happy day.

 (As an Amazon Associate, Atomic Ranch earns from qualifying purchases.)

 Clean and crisp is the name of the game when it comes to your new dining set.
 Let the food do all the talking with just a touch of MCM framing with this set.
 Fiesta 4-Piece Dinnerware Set, $40.